6/20/12

 1/2 cup whole almonds

-1 small red apple (Gala or McIntosh), cored and thinly sliced
+1 small red apple (Gala or McIntosh), cored and thinly

 1 small green apple (Granny Smith) cored and thinly sliced